 3. Too Many Card Accounts

 Chase has a policy, dubbed the 5/24 rule, introduced in 2015.
-This policy indicates that your credit card application will be automatically rejected if you have acquired more than five personal credit cards within the last 24 months.
+This policy indicates that your credit card application will be automatically rejected if you have acquired more than five personal credit cards within 24 months.

 After you receive a sign-up bonus, you must wait for at least 48 months before getting another.